Rawiri Waititi

+Born and raised in the eastern Bay of Plenty, Waititi traces his lineage to many iwi but has firm links to Te Whānau-ā-Apanui and Ngāti Porou.
+An advocate of progressive political policies, Waititi is a fluent Māori speaker, and is also an iwi leader, Ringatū minister, and kapa haka exponent.
+He has been prominent and vocal in his opposition to the policies towards Māori of the Sixth National Government of New Zealand since the 2023 general election.

 Personal life

-Waititi was born in the Eastern Bay of Plenty area, the oldest of Winston and Florence Waititi's four children.
-He spent his first 12 years living in Whangaparāoa and was schooled under the guidance of his kaumātua (elders) and his hapū, Te Whānau a Kauaetangohia.
-It was here he went to kōhanga reo and Te Kura Mana Māori o Whangaparāoa, before he moved to West Auckland to live with his paternal aunt, June Mariu, in Te Atatū North (now Te Atatū Peninsula).
+Waititi was born in Ōpōtiki, the eldest of four children.
+His birthday is 17 October.
+He spent his first 12 years living in Whangaparāoa, in the eastern Bay of Plenty near Cape Runaway, and was schooled under the guidance of his kaumātua (elders) and his hapū, Te Whānau a Kauaetangohia.
+There he went to kōhanga reo and Te Kura Mana Māori o Whangaparāoa, before he moved to West Auckland when he was 13 to live with his paternal aunt, June Mariu, in Te Atatū North (now Te Atatū Peninsula).
 He did his secondary schooling at Rutherford High School (now Rutherford College) alongside another politician, Simon Bridges.

-Waititi is of the Te Whānau a Apanui, Ngāi Tai, Te Whakatōhea, Ngāi Tūhoe, Ngāti Awa, Te Arawa, Ngāti Tūwharetoa, Ngāi Te Rangi and Ngāti Ranginui iwi.
+Waititi is of the Te Whānau-ā-Apanui, Ngāi Tai, Te Whakatōhea, Ngāi Tūhoe, Ngāti Awa, Te Arawa, Ngāti Tūwharetoa, Ngāi Te Rangi and Ngāti Ranginui iwi, and also has "firm links" to Ngāti Porou.
 He is a father of five and husband to Kiri Tamihere-Waititi, the daughter of John Tamihere.
 He is the grandnephew of Hoani Waititi.